• Skip to primary navigation

 7 Book Storage Solutions For Small Spaces

-Here are 7 book storage solutions for small spaces:
+Here are seven book storage (affiliate) solutions for small spaces.

 Use a bookshelf as a headboard.

-There are lots of headboards that house freestanding bookshelves out there.
+Many headboards (affiliate) feature freestanding bookshelves (affiliate).
 Here is an example of one.

 Transitional Bedroom by St Louis Design-Build Firms Michael Lauren Development LLC

 Pro: If you like to read at night, this will store the books right where you need them.
-You also may be able to do away with your end table and save even more space.
+You may also be able to eliminate your end table and save even more space.

-Con: If you do not dust often, your books may get dusty and it may make it difficult to sleep because of the excess dust around you.
-If you have a large collection of books, this may be too small for you.
+Con: If you do not dust often, your books may get dusty, and the excess dust around you may make it difficult to sleep.
+This may be too small for you if you have a large collection of books.

-Use a blank wall and create your own bookcase and add a curtain to cover it when people stay over.
+Use a blank wall and make your customized bookcase.
+Then, add a curtain to cover it when people stay over.

-Just add shelves a very long curtain and a rod attached to the ceiling.
-By using your creativity, you can make the space useful.
+You can make the space useful by adding shelves (affiliate), a very long curtain, and a rod attached to the ceiling.
+Use your creativity.
 What wall are you not using?

 Contemporary Closet by Melbourne Architects & Building Designers Architecture